The First Light: Megastructures of the First Providence

 The Collapse

 The psions died first.
 The feedback storm struck every node simultaneously through the entanglement relays.
 The most powerful minds in the First Providence were obliterated, their deaths amplified into a coherent pulse of agony that screamed across the network.
 Forty percent of the linked population perished.
-The Grid survived, but its controllers were dead, its maintenance cadres devastated, the Obelisk critically damaged.
+The Grid survived, but its controllers were dead, its maintenance cadres devastated, the @Aetherion Obelisk critically damaged.

 The First Providence unraveled over centuries as the Grid degraded node by node, with no one left who understood repair.
 Quantum relays fell out of synchronization.
 Entanglement projectors failed.
 The lattices darkened.
 The hum stopped.
 By the time the Second Providence rose, the Grid was a memory—its nodes isolated into autonomous "Harmony Shards," each powering a single system or small cluster, severed from the greater whole.